Nomber1-1/Nomber1-1/README.md

 - 👋 Hi, I’m @Nomber1-1
-- 👀 I’m interested in : you
+- 👀 I’m interested in : Video Games, Game Design and AI/Machine Learning
-- 🌱 I’m currently learning : how to live
+- 🌱 I’m currently learning : Assembly, C/C++
-- 💞️ I’m looking to collaborate on : making babies
+- 💞️ I’m looking to collaborate on : Anything!
+Just hit me up and I would love to work together on something!
-- 📫 How to reach me : Discord - Junko Enoshima#7712
+- 📫 How to reach me : (514) 627-9457 | patrick.zakaria@mail.mcgill.ca

 <!---
 Nomber1-1/Nomber1-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.